Skip to content

 4. Capital and prudential requirements

-• €50,000 — for the lightest category (e.g., reception and transmission of orders, advice, placing, transfer services)
+• €50,000 — the lightest class (e.g. reception and transmission, advice, placing, transfer services)

-• €125,000 — for exchange, execution, custody, portfolio management
+• €125,000 — exchange, execution, custody, portfolio management

-• €150,000 — for the operation of a trading platform
+• €150,000 — operation of a trading platform

 5. What goes in the application file